-2.1 Overview of the 'PRIME' Project
+2.1 Overview of the 'PRIME' and 'SCORE' Projects

-The Prioritized Road Investment and Management Enhancements (PRIME) Project will provide funds for technical assistance and institutional strengthening to improve the management of the road network in relation to potential climate change impacts for the FSM.
-In addition, the Project will fund the feasibility, design and construction of physical works on priority road assets to improve resilience to climate-related hazards or events.
+The Prioritized Road Investment and Management Enhancements (PRIME) Project and Strategic Climate-Oriented Road Enhancements (SCORE) Projects will provide funds for technical assistance and institutional strengthening to improve the management of the road network in relation to potential climate change impacts for the FSM.
+PRIME will fund the design and construction of road upgrades on the primary road networks whilst SCORE will fund the design and construction of road upgrades on strategic priority secondary roads in each state to improve resilience to climate-related hazards or events.